-Audrey de Nazelle joined the Centre for Environmental Policy, Imperial College London, in 2012 as a lecturer in air pollution management.
+Dr de Nazelle joined the Centre for Environmental Policy, Imperial College London, in 2012 as a lecturer in air pollution management.
 She is an expert in risk assessment and exposure science.
 Her research is at the intersection of environmental sciences, health behaviour, transportation, and urban planning.
 Her work aims at guiding decision makers towards health-promoting built environments and policies.
-It involves novel and holistic approaches to assessing behavioral, environmental and health impacts of urban plans and policies.
+It involves novel and holistic approaches to assessing behavioural, environmental and health impacts of urban plans and policies.

 She conducted her postdoctoral research at the Centre for Environmental Epidemiology (CREAL) in Barcelona, Spain, where she developed and lead the European study Transportation Air Pollution and Physical ActivitieS: and Integrated Health Risk Assessment Programme of Climate Change and Urban Policies (TAPAS).
 She holds a PhD and an MS from the University of North Carolina at Chapel Hill in Environmental Sciences and Engineering (UNC - ESE), where she still collaborates at the BME lab, and a Maîtrise in Mathematics from the University of Paris VI Pierre et Marie Curie.

 Dr de Nazelle leads the London-based case study for the EU-FP7 project Physical Activity through Sustainable Transport Approaches (PASTA), for which she supervises two PhD students: Esther Anaya and Juan Pablo Orjuela.